Sheboygan (town), Wisconsin

-Sheboygan is a town in Sheboygan County, Wisconsin, known as the Town of Sheboygan to differentiate from the county and city of Sheboygan.
+Sheboygan is a town in Sheboygan County, Wisconsin, United States, known as the Town of Sheboygan to differentiate from the county and city of Sheboygan.
 The population was 8,136 according to the 2020 Census.
 It is included in the Sheboygan, Wisconsin Metropolitan Statistical Area.
 This separate municipality is located north and west of the city of Sheboygan, with varying boundaries along the city and village lines of Sheboygan and Kohler, including enclaves of homes connected to the town by inches-long lines of property.

-The town of Sheboygan has at various times started to take action to acquire village status in order to fend off annexation attempts by the city, but efforts have been unsuccessful thus far.
+The town of Sheboygan has at various times attempted to take action to acquire village status in order to fend off annexation attempts by the city, but efforts have been unsuccessful thus far.

 Geography

-According to the United States Census Bureau, the town has a total area of 11.0 square miles (28.6 km^{2}), of which, 11.0 square miles (28.5 km^{2}) of it is land and 0.04 square miles (0.1 km^{2}) of it (0.36%) is water.
+According to the United States Census Bureau, the town has a total area of 11.0 square miles (28.6 km^{2}), of which 11.0 square miles (28.5 km^{2}) is land and 0.04 square miles (0.1 km^{2}) (0.36%) is water.